SHIKHAR-Bajpai/EmployWise-Assignment-mern/Readme.md

 - Basic login screen using email and password.
 - Displays a paginated list of users fetched from the `/api/users` endpoint.
 - Implements pagination to navigate through user pages.
-- Provides Edit and Delete options for each user.
+- Provides Update and Delete user's data options for each user.
-- Edit: Opens a form to update user details (first name, last name, email) using the `/api/users/{id}` endpoint.
+- Update User: Opens a form to update user details (first name, last name, email) using the `/api/users/{id}` endpoint.
+- Search functionality to filter users by name or email.

 ## 🛠️ Tech Stack